-ANS has grade-appropriate resources and project materials available for teachers that explain the many uses of the atom and the vital role of nuclear technology.
-Electronic versions are complimentary, and teachers can request a single copy of any of our printed materials for free.
-Please email your request to the Outreach Department with the following: the brochure name; your name; and your complete mailing address.
-To purchase materials in bulk please visit the ANS Store.
+ANS has grade-appropriate STEM resources and project materials available for teachers that explain the many uses of the atom and the vital role of nuclear technology.
+Electronic versions can be downloaded or viewed on this site, or teachers can purchase prints to handout in their classrooms.
+To purchase ANS materials, please visit the ANS Store.

 Center for Nuclear Science and Technology Information of the American Nuclear Society